SharvaniLekkala/ThreatSim/README.md

 - The chat agent retrieves matching memory and the LLM uses that memory as context.
 - If poisoned memory is present, the agent may repeat it confidently.

-Session feature (how I use it)
-- Each chat session has its own `session_id` so I can run parallel experiments.
-- The UI supports creating a new session (resets conversation state but keeps the memory store unless I explicitly clear it).
-- Endpoints related to sessions:
-	- `POST /chat` — includes `session_id` to keep conversation history separate.

 Local setup (copy-paste)